michaelScopic/dotfiles/README.md

 ## Disclamer

-I'm _kinda_ experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient.
+I'm _kinda_ experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient, but it works.

 ## Features